arnbme/apcupsd/README.md

 [:arrow_up_small: Back to top](#top)
 <a name="help"></a>
-## 16. Get Help, report an issue, and contact information
+## 17. Get Help, report an issue, and contact information
 * [Use the HE Community's SmartUps VBS Version forum](https://community.hubitat.com/t/beta-release-smartups-vbs-version/51487) to request assistance, or to report an issue.
 Direct private messages to user @arnb

 [:arrow_up_small: Back to top](#top)

 <a name="issues"></a>
-## 17. Known Issues
+## 18. Known Issues
-* The SmartUPS device Refresh command does nothing because no Windows server (AFAIK) is available for communications or executing a remote VBS script.
+* The SmartUPS device Refresh command is not available if EventGhost is not installed.
 * The device's non-functional commands: Cancel, Pause, Set Time Remaining, Start, and Stop are inserted by the Hubitat system, and throw an error when clicked.
 * After a graceful shutdown, followed by Windows and Hub reboot, the SmartUPS statistics to not update when displayed on a dashboard.
 Solution: Click the checkmark on the dashboard screen
 * Hub does not complete shutdown prior to power shutoff
+  * Adjust file doshutdown.vbs: change Wscript.sleep value to a a higher number.
+It's milliseconds.
   * Try setting apcupsd.conf ANNOY to a higher number
   * Try setting apcupsd.conf KILLDELAY to something
-  * Adjust file doshutdown.vbs: change Wscript.sleep value to a a higher number.
-It's milliseconds.

 [:arrow_up_small: Back to top](#top)